 To date, Back In Black, which has sold 25 million copies to date, is at Number Five on the list of the biggest selling albums in the U.S.

-Coming in September and available now for pre-order, is renowned rock photographer Robert Ellis‘ latest book — AC/DC In The Black: Inside The Tour.
+Out now is renowned rock photographer Robert Ellis‘ latest book — AC/DC In The Black: Inside The Tour.

 Ellis, who has taken some of the most iconic photos in music history, has captured such legends as Queen, Paul McCartney, Iron Maiden, Van Halen, Genesis, the Scorpions, Prince, and the Who, both on and off then stage across the decades.